-6-16-5.
+6-15-5.
 Block Protection

 The block protect operation can protect the whole chip or selected blocks from erasing or programming.
 Through the PT pin at power-on stage, it decides the block protection operation is enabled or disabled.
 At power-on, if the PT pin is connected to high, the block protection operation is enabled, all the blocks are default to be protected from programming/erasing even the WP# is disabled.
 If the PT pin is low, block protection operation is disabled.
-Please refer to Figure 36.
-PT Pin and Block Protection Mode Operation.
+Please refer to "Figure 35.
+PT Pin and Block Protection Mode Operation".

-When programming or erasing attempt at a protected block happens, the R/B# keeps low for the time of tPBSY, and user may get the block protection status by sending Block Protection Status Read command (7Ah) if the protection was set by PT pin.
+When program or erase attempt at a protected block is happened, the R/B# keeps low for the time of tPBSY.
+User may get the block protection status by sending Block Protection Status Read command (7Ah) if the protection was set by PT pin.
 The Status Register SR [7] of Status Read command (70h) is only report for the WP# signal.

-There are Temporary Protection/un-Protection and Solid Protection features as the description below.
+There are Temporary Protection/un-Protection and Solid Protection features as below description.